JulianSchubel/config_parser/README.md

 # .cfg / .ini Parser

-A simple deserializer of configuration files:
+A simple deserializer of configuration files.

 Note the following: